Tuesday, January 5, 2016

 Keeping panels on time: Have a 3-speaker limit

 The proliferation of speakers-per-panel is one of the starkest sign of how out of control panel discussions are today.
 Organizers think the panel must represent the universe, include all their friends, or represent other politics.
-And typically, this fault is a fault of the organizer: What speaker wants, as I was invited to do once, be part of a panel of 8 speakers, each with precisely 2.5 minutes to shed light on the topic?
+And typically, this fault is a fault of the organizer: What speaker wants to be part of a panel of 8 speakers, each with precisely 2.5 minutes to shed light on the topic?
+I can say that because I was invited to just such a panel, and I turned it down.

 For the moderator, too many speakers is even more challenging: Introductions take more time, Q&A will be tougher to manage, and the likelihood is high that none of the speakers and few audience members will be happy afterward, no matter what you do.
 You can expect time limits will be ignored, particularly as speakers try to pile on to a previous comment.
 That's why too many panelists is my number one reason to say "no" to a panel invitation, whether you're the moderator or the speaker.